guardian/cdk/docs/migration-guide-scheduled-lambda.md

   should also be able to remove the `CfnInclude` block and the `@aws-cdk/cloudformation-include` dependency.

-  Note that AWS will provision the new version of the lambda function before the old one is removed, so the two Lambdas (and their schedules) will coexist for a short period of time.
+  Note that AWS will provision the new version of the Lambda function before the old one is removed, so the two Lambdas (and their schedules) will coexist for a short period of time.

 3. Deploy this change using Riff-Raff.

+  In order for this deployment to work Riff-Raff must identify your Lambda using tags, rather than function name.
+  There's an example of this [here](https://github.com/guardian/elastic-search-monitor/pull/17/commits/6cf1684fe518c7dd7e24fc20f8047866bc6e51e3).

   In `CODE` you should test this by deploying your branch.
 In `PROD` you can merge the PR and allow Riff-Raff to deploy `main` automatically.

 4. Confirm that your Lambda is still invoked on the correct schedule and that all behaviour works as expected.